BatzoglouLabSU/SIMLR/README.md

 **CIMLR**

 Outcomes for cancer patients vary greatly even within the same tumor type, and characterization of molecular subtypes of cancer holds important promise for improving prognosis and personalized treatment.
 This promise has motivated recent efforts to produce large amounts of multidimensional genomic ("multi-omic") data, but current algorithms still face challenges in the integrated analysis of such data.
-Here we present Cancer Integration via Multikernel Learning (*CIMLR*; based on an algorithm originally developed for analysis of single-cell RNA-Seq data), a new cancer subtyping method that integrates multi-omic data to reveal molecular subtypes of cancer.
-We apply CIMLR to multi-omic data from 32 cancer types and show significant improvements in both computational efficiency and ability to extract biologically meaningful cancer subtypes.
-The discovered subtypes exhibit significant differences in patient survival for 21 of the 32 studied cancer types.
-Our analysis reveals integrated patterns of gene expression, methylation, point mutations and copy number changes in multiple cancers and highlights patterns specifically associated with poor patient outcomes.
+Here we present Cancer Integration via Multikernel Learning (*CIMLR*), a new cancer subtyping method that integrates multi-omic data to reveal molecular subtypes of cancer. *CIMLR* extends the original implementation of *SIMLR* to take as input multiple data matrices corresponding to different types of measurements upon the same set of tumors.
+We applied *CIMLR* to multi-omic data from 32 cancer types and showed significant improvements in both computational efficiency and ability to extract biologically meaningful cancer subtypes.
+The discovered subtypes exhibited significant differences in patient survival for 21 of the 32 studied cancer types.
+Our analysis revealed integrated patterns of gene expression, methylation, point mutations and copy number changes in multiple cancers and highlights patterns specifically associated with poor patient outcomes.

 **REFERENCE**